horizonx-tech/chainsight-cli/docs/index.md

           Possible values:
           - event-indexer:     To synchronize event data
           - algorithm-indexer: To get events from other indexer and convert it into another format
-          - snapshot:          To periodically take and store snapshots from Contract and other Canisters
+          - snapshot-indexer:  To periodically take and store snapshots from Contract and other Canisters
           - relayer:           To relay data to other blockchains
           - algorithm-lens:    To calculate using data obtained from the specified Source and process into an arbitrary format